 Sports NFL 2015: NFC North preview Quarterback Aaron Rodgers #12 of the Green Bay Packers warms up before the 2015 NFC Championship game against the Seattle Seahawks at CenturyLink Field on Jan.
 18, 2015, in Seattle.
 Photo Credit: Getty Images / Christian Petersen By SCOTT FONTANA email@example.com @Scott_Fontana Updated September 9, 2015 5:59 PM Print Share fbShare Tweet Email Green Bay Packers (13-3) Don't sweat the loss of wide receiver Jordy Nelson to an ACL tear.
 The Packers' passing game is a well-oiled machine that will plug in new pieces and keep chugging with Aaron Rodgers at the helm.
 Factor in Clay Matthews and a solid defense, and Green Bay should have the division crown locked up by December once again.
 Minnesota Vikings (7-9) The return of Adrian Peterson will make second-year passer Teddy Bridgewater's life a lot easier.
 He's the team's most competent passer since Brett Favre retired in 2010, and the duo will make the Vikings worth watching this season.
 If a few breaks go their way, and the defense plays its part, they might be in the wild card hunt.
 Detroit Lions (7-9) Ndamukong Suh left for Miami and dealt Detroit a big blow.
 The league's premier defensive tackle was often in trouble, but this defense has no bite without him.
 Quarterback Matthew Stafford and his record-setting target Calvin Johnson will be shouldering quite a load to keep this team afloat.
 It may be too much to ask.
 Chicago Bears (5-11) Hard to see how the Bears improved over the past eight months.
 First-round pick Kevin White was expected to create a great receiver combo with Alshon Jeffery, but White could miss a big chunk of the season after surgery.
 This might be the last year the NFL counts Jay Cutler as a starting quarterback unless he puts together a consistent campaign.
 By SCOTT FONTANA firstname.lastname@example.org @Scott_Fontana Scott has been amNewYork's sports editor since 2012 and has more than a decade of experience covering sports.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.